treed593/power-todoist-card/README.md

 show_completed: 5
 use_quick_add: true
 ```
 Note that the `to_do_list` entity name is what Home Assistant created based on the `name: To-do List` you specified earlier in the sensor definition.
+Spaces and hyphens turned into `_`, and everything became lowercase.
+In case of doubt search your entities in HASS for the correct name.

 ### Configuration Options